uozuAho/note_searcher/vscode/README.md

 ```

-### Backlinks
+### Links to and from current note

-Links to the currently open note are shown in backlinks section of the sidebar.
+Links to and from  the currently open note are shown in the sidebar.

 ### Find dead links